Zizaco/confide/README.md

     $this->amend();

 Further if you'd like to make sure the updated user uses unique from the original rule, you'll want to pass in the old user and the new user to the `prepareRules` function.
-You can use it like this.
+You can use it like this:

     $oldUser = $user->find(1)->first();
     $user = clone $oldUser;